-We are implementing a new type of general operating support in 2021 and will form a grantee partner cohort to begin a three-year partnership.
-Through this partnership, multi-year grantee partners will receive a renewable grant for the next three years to support their leadership efforts towards advancing health equity in our region.
+Multi-year grantee partners receive a renewable general operating support grant for a defined period to support their leadership efforts toward advancing health equity in our region.
 We began a 3-year grant commitment in 2021 with a cohort of grantee partners.
 This type of long-term partnership is a strategic learning process for us and one that we envision co-creating with our partners’ expertise, input and organizational capacity.
-Partners participating in a multi-year partnership will not be eligible for the open annual grant cycle for the duration of the partnership.
+Partners participating in a multi-year partnership will not be eligible for our open annual grant cycle for the duration of the partnership.

 FREQUENTLY ASKED QUESTIONS